sqaesabbir/sqaesabbir/README.md

 # 💫 About Me:
+<h3>👋 Greetings!
+I'm Sabbir Hossain<be> </h3>
+With a seasoned background in Quality Assurance, I bring a wealth of experience to the table.
+My journey in software quality assurance commenced in 2021, and over the years, I've honed my skills to ensure the seamless delivery of high-quality software solutions.<br><be>
+  <h3>🎯 Expertise and Specializations</h3>
-👋 Greetings!
-I'm Sabbir Hossain<br>With a seasoned background in Quality Assurance, I bring a wealth of experience to the table.
-My journey in software quality assurance commenced in 2021, and over the years, I've honed my skills to ensure the seamless delivery of high-quality software solutions.<br><br>🎯 Expertise and Specializations<br>In my role as a Quality Assurance Engineer, I specialize in:<br><br>Test Automation Mastery: Proficient in leveraging advanced tools and frameworks to automate testing processes, enhancing efficiency and reducing time-to-market.<br><br>Exhaustive Manual Testing: Meticulous examination of software to identify defects, ensuring it not only meets but exceeds specified requirements.<br><br>Champion of Quality Standards: Implementation and adherence to industry best practices and quality standards throughout the entire software development lifecycle<br><br>
+  <br>In my role as a Quality Assurance Engineer, I specialize in:<br><br>Test Automation Mastery: Proficient in leveraging advanced tools and frameworks to automate testing processes, enhancing efficiency and reducing time-to-market.<br><br>Exhaustive Manual Testing: Meticulous examination of software to identify defects, ensuring it not only meets but exceeds specified requirements.<br><br>Champion of Quality Standards: Implementation and adherence to industry best practices and quality standards throughout the entire software development lifecycle<br><br>

 ## 🌐 Socials: